① Visions and Dreams in 1000 UPM

 ④ Credits

-Oldschool Grotesk was designed by William Montrose and engineered by Sebastian Losch.
+Oldschool Grotesk was designed by William Montrose and engineered by José Solé and Selma Losch.
+Kerning and spacing were done by Igino Marini’s iKern system.
 The Visual Synthesizer site was designed and developed by Lucas Hesse.
-Audio support comes from Klasse Wrecks who generously allowed us to include “Bail-E” from Mr. Ho and Moogwa’s current EP 義理.
+Audio support comes from Klasse Wrecks who generously allowed us to include “Bail-E” from Mr. Ho and Moogwa’s already classic EP 義理.

 10